Shelchamp/CosmicCat/README.md

 ### Functionality & MVP

-Within CatFish, users are able to:
+Within Cat Fish, users are able to:

 * Start the game
 * Move the In Bread Cat using the arrow keys and WASD
 * Grow larger as they eat smaller cats

-### CatFish Movement
+### Cat Fish Movement

 * Cats are rendered using canvas.
-Fish are randomly generated with various sizes, starting positions, and velocity
+Cats are randomly generated with various sizes, starting positions, and velocity
 * User controls allow for multiple inputs
 * Player cat has a maximum speed and will eventually come to a halt if no buttons are pressed